MicrosoftDocs/sandbox/sandbox/snippets/101functions/logging/using-third-party-logger.md

 ```

 [!include[](../includes/takeaways-heading.md)]
-* Alternative loggers can be used to capture log information from your functions
+* Alternative loggers can be used to capture log information from your functions.
-* You can use NuGet to not only add loggers, but extend your functions with various functionality
+* You can use NuGet to not only add loggers, but extend your functions with other functionality.

 [!include[](../includes/read-more-heading.md)]
 * [Serilog](https://serilog.net/)